getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 ### Multirel

 !!! info "Enterprise Feature"
     This is an enterprise feature and not available in the community edition.
-Learn more about the [benefits](/enterprise/benefits) and see the [comparion of features](/enterprise/feature-list) between the community and enterprise edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

 Simply speaking, [`Multirel`][getml.feature_learning.Multirel] is a more efficient variation of Multi-relational Decision Tree Learning (MRDTL).
 The core idea is to minimize redundancies in the original algorithm by incremental updates.
 We then combined our improved version of MRDTL with ensemble learning methods.